RufatGo/Android-app-Chat-bot-/README.md

-Dowaload onlu data file and setup pls )
+Download only data file and setup pls )